The school was founded in 2013 and is a 501c3 tax exempt non-profit.

-Support our work to build a strong craft community!
-Your contribution will help us build a solid foundation for growth and become the Northwest’s premier folk craft and cultural destination!
+You can help support the of work building a strong craft community by making a donation or becoming a member.
+Our supporters enable us to build a solid foundation for growth and become the Northwest’s premier folk craft and cultural destination!

 Ways to support Arbutus: